DAY CAMP PARENT HANDBOOK

 WATER ACTIVITIES

 Campers participate in swim test prior to using the pool.
 They are marked with a neckband, wristband or other identifying mark.
+Parents or guardians are required to indicate their camper’s swim competence during registration.
+The American Red Cross recommends that individuals be able to demonstrate the following skills:

 Nutrition and healthy eating is an important part of a successful Day Camp Program.
 Some centers will require campers to bring all of their own meals, snacks and water.
 We ask that campers not bring fried foods and foods high in sugar and saturated fats, such as chips, cookies, gummies, fried chicken nuggets, etc. In addition, we request that no outside food be brought into camp from local restaurants.
 We are unable to provide accommodation for meals that require refrigeration or heating/cooking.